davidgasquez/handbook/Future.md

   - More interactive explanations like the ones the awesome [Nicky Case](https://ncase.me/) do!
 - More concern around systems with weird incentives causing large amount of pain (Moloch).
 - Work valuation changes (plumbing more expensive than some software development) due to [Moravec's paradox](https://en.wikipedia.org/wiki/Moravec%27s_paradox).
 We will automate making a full app before a robot is able to master physical arms and legs like a 5 year old.
+- Open data will be more important as they can produce better models and help coordinate people providing shared context.
+- The current decentralized protocols (IPFS, ActivityPub, ...) need to evolve more.
+Specially around UX.
+People don't care about decentralization, they care about UX.

+### Exciting Software Engineering Ideas

+- Content Addressed Data + Immutability
+- CRDTs
+- Homomorphic Encryption
+- Prolly/Merkle Trees
+- Differential/Timely Dataflow
+- Zero-Knowledge Proofs